Hannu Toivonen (professor): Publications

-Toivonen has published some 200 scientific articles, which have been referenced over 20,000 times in total.
+Hannu Toivonen has published over 200 scientific articles, which have been referenced over 26,000 times in total.
 The most referenced articles primarily discuss the methods and theory of data mining; other referenced articles include material on context-aware mobile applications, probabilistic logic programming, paleoecology, and gene mapping.
 Toivonen holds 10 patents.

+Toivonen's popular science book on AI has been published in Finnish ("Mitä tekoäly on?
+100 kysymystä ja vastausta", 2023), Swedish ("100 frågor om AI", 2025), and German ("Was ist künstliche Intelligenz?", 2025).

 Career

-Toivonen completed his PhD on data mining in 1996.
+Hannu Toivonen completed his PhD on data mining in 1996.
 He has carried out research for Nokia in 1990–1993 and 1999–2003, and at the University of Helsinki 1993–1999 and 2002 onwards.

 Toivonen has been a professor of computer science at the University of Helsinki since 2002.
 In 2005–2006, he visited the Albert Ludwig University of Freiburg, Germany.
-Toivonen was head of the Department of Computer Science in 2007–2009 and is vice-dean for academic affairs of the Faculty of Science for the term 2018-2021.
+In 2025, he visited five Belgian universities (VUB, KU Leuven, UAntwerp, UGent, UCLouvain) as Francqui International Professor.
+Toivonen was head of the Department of Computer Science in 2007–2009 and vice-dean for academic affairs of the Faculty of Science in 2018-2021.